Jon-Webb-79/VulkanOBJ/README.rst

 ########

-This repository serves as an advanced framework for developers building Vulkan-based applications with depth buffering support.
-Following the Vulkan Tutorial through texture mapping and depth buffering, it provides a foundation for projects requiring accurate 3D rendering with layered depth.
+This repository serves as an advanced framework for developers building Vulkan-based applications with support for 3D model loading, texture mapping, and depth buffering.
+It builds upon the Vulkan Tutorial through texture mapping and depth buffering, while adding the ability to load models from .obj files for accurate 3D rendering.

 **Current Features:**

+- **3D Model Loading:** Supports loading of .obj files using the TinyObjLoader library, enabling custom 3D models.
 - **Depth Buffering:** Implements depth buffering to resolve layering and overlap artifacts, ensuring correct rendering order for layered textures.
 - **Texture Mapping:** Supports texture loading and sampling using Vulkan's combined image samplers.
 - **Uniform Buffer Objects (UBOs):** Allows real-time updates to transformation matrices for view, model, and projection transformations.
-- **Dynamic Rendering:** Renders rotating textured squares, with support for dynamic window resizing and zoom adjustments.
+- **Dynamic Rendering:** Renders dynamically loaded textured 3D models, with support for window resizing and zoom adjustments.

 **Additional Features:**

 - **Vulkan Memory Management:** Uses Vulkan Memory Allocator (VMA) for efficient